Building a Reliable and Extendable Notifications Platform

 Today, we send over 8m notifications daily.

-We extended our infrastructure easily and added support for Microsoft Teams.
+We extended our infrastructure easily and have added support for Microsoft Teams.
 Dev velocity has increased significantly, and developers can add a new notification type in an hour.

 And on a personal note, this change has really made working on this system a lot more enjoyable.